License Requirements for Licensed Contractors

 The following form, Non-Licensed Owner's Intent to Build" is required to be completed and Recorded with the Charleston County Register of Deeds Office (ROD Office).
 Please see section E of the aforementioned state law, "If a residential building or structure has been constructed by an owner under the exemption provided for in this section, the owner of the residential building or structure must promptly file as a matter of public record a notice with the register of deeds, indexed under the owner's name in the grantor's index, stating that the residential building or structure was constructed by the owner as an unlicensed builder.
 Failure to do so revokes the statutory exemption."

-Please contact us with additional questions regarding state law and our requirements.
+Please call or email us with additional questions regarding state law and our requirements.